How Turing parasites expand the computational landscape of digital life: The bit-guesser model, step by step

-More interesting experiments are introduced by the co-evolution of hosts and parasites -- and they bring about the most alluring results in the paper concerning red-queen dynamics.
+More interesting experiments are introduced by the co-evolution of hosts and parasites---and they bring about the most alluring results in the paper concerning Red Queen dynamics.
 To implement these experiments we introduce what we called a {\em shadow} ecosystem, which is nothing but the possibility that each guesser in a main ecosystem (which we refer as hosts) might be infected each by a single parasite.
-Shadow ecosystems are depicted as a box behind the main ecosystem in Supporting Figure \ref{fig:SM2}.
-In this version of the experiments, host guessers are picked up for evaluation just as before (in Supporting Figure \ref{fig:SM2}, a $9$-guesser is selected).
+Shadow ecosystems are depicted as a box behind the main ecosystem in Fig.\ \ref{supFig:2}.
+In this version of the experiments, host guessers are picked up for evaluation just as before (in Fig.\ \ref{supFig:2}, a $9$-guesser is selected).
 If there is a guesser in the same position of the shadow ecosystem, it is selected for evaluation as well.
 (In the same figure, there is a $3$-guesser parasite.)
 Evaluation of the host proceeds as usual.
 Evaluation of the guesser proceeds as explained in the Methods section of the main text, depending on whether we are dealing with a genotype or phenotype parasite.
-The parasites in Supporting Figure \ref{fig:SM2} affect genotypes.
+The parasites in Fig.\ \ref{supFig:2} affect genotypes.
 The reward acquired by the parasite is subtracted from the host's accumulated reward.